Install on macOS

 Running CrowdSec on MacOS

-Open a terminal and ensure the docker runtime is currently running on your MacOS machine.
+Open a terminal and verify that Docker is running on your macOS machine.

 docker version